lrleon/samsung/codeBook.md

 The original samsung data containg 561 measurements, already pre-processed, that were obtained from two transducers: accelerometer and gyroscope.
-Both measurements were taken with time and frequency domain variables.
-The original data have different types of measures for those variables; by example, the mean, the standard deviation, the median absolute deviation.
-Read the features_info.txt file in order to get additional information.
+Both measurements were recorded in time and frequency domain variables.
+The original data have different types of measures for those variables; by example, the mean, the standard deviation, the median absolute deviation, etc. Read the features_info.txt file in order to get additional information. **Our script builds a data frame consisting of the average of all measurements that are means or standard deviation**.
+The other measures (max, min, energy, etc) are discarded.

-There were thirty subjects and the activities monitored were:
+The measurement were taken for thirty subjects and the following activities:
 * 1 WALKING
 * 2 WALKING_UPSTAIRS
 * 3 WALKING_DOWNSTAIRS
 * 4 SITTING
 * 5 STANDING
 * 6 LAYING

-As scholar requirement (a course project), but also because that would be the basis for an initial data analysis, we only take the means of measurements.
-Other measures (max, min, energy, etc) are ignored.

 The general structure of variable naming is